 He reenlisted on December 23, 1863, at Brandy Station, Virginia, crediting Paris, Kent County.
 He was presumably absent on veteran’s furlough in January of 1864, probably at his family’s home in Michigan, and probably returned to the Regiment on or about the first of February.

-Chester was a Corporal when he was discharged on March 12, 1865, at Troy, and Dr. George Hubbard, the examining physician wrote in his discharge report on Mann that “His right arm is entirely useless and he is unfit for any duty.”
+Chester was a Corporal when he was discharged on March 12, 1865, at Troy.
+Dr. George Hubbard, the examining physician wrote in his discharge report on Mann’s “right arm is entirely useless and he is unfit for any duty.”

 In 1865 he applied for and received a pension (no. 43114)).